ikmb/esga/docs/usage.md

 Small contigs generally will not contribute anything useful to the annotation, but can increase runtime dramatically.
 Contigs smaller than this size are removed from the assembly prior to annotation.

 ### 7. Other options

-#### `--fast` [ true | false (default)]
-Will run some of the more time-consuming steps in a stripped-down/alternative fashion to increase speed, but potentially at the cost of accuracy.
-Changes include: Use diamondx to find protein matches in small sub-sections of the genome, use minimap2 to align transcripts and run Augustus only on regions that contain hints.

 #### `--email` [ you@somewhere.com | false (default)]
 If you specify an Email address, the pipeline will send a notification upon completion.
 However, for this to work, the node running the nextflow process must have a configured Email server.